Merdeka Day 2025 activities

 All of us have likely spent more than one Merdeka Day morning sitting in front of the TV to watch the yearly National Day parade over breakfast at home.
 Though this is just more comfortable and convenient, it’s worth making the effort and trip to experience this annual affair IRL at least once in your lifetime as a Malaysian.

 If this is the year you decide to go all out, Putrajaya is the place you’ll want to plan your trip on 31st August.
 A whopping 14,010 participants will take part in this year’s parade, which will run from 7:50am to 10am.
-You’ll also get to see PMX and the Yang Di-Pertuan Agong pass through, along with over 500 assets from Malaysian military and enforcement agencies.
+You’ll also get to see PMX and the Yang Di-pertuan Agong pass through, along with over 500 assets from Malaysian military and enforcement agencies.

 Logistics-wise, if the 15,000 allocated parking bays aren’t enough to allay your fear of crowds and lack of parking spots, free shuttle buses to the event will be available to hop on from three pick-up points.
 And if that’s not enough, there’ll also be six water taxis and three Putrajaya Lake Cruise services to ferry you to the parade, over water.

-Venue: Putrajaya
+Venue: Dataran Putrajaya

 Date: 31st August 2025